TonyDTiger/My-Projects/Other Side Projects/Linear_Controls/README.md

 ---------------

-#### Three Axis PID Controller Tuning for a Constant Reference Trajectory
+#### Three Axis Attitude PID Controller Tuning for a Step Reference Trajectory
 The plot below shows a rigid body rotating about three axes with a PD controller to control the rigid body to the desired reference attitude (15 deg X-axis, -15 deg Y-axis, 15 deg Z-axis), mass property of the rigid body has a diagonal moments of inertia of: 80.6, 187.2356, 148.0980 [Ixx, Iyy, Izz] kg*m^2 with zero products of inertia.
 The controller was tuned using pole placement (full state feedback) to achieve the desired 60 second settling times and maximum overshoot percentages.
 Modified Rodrigues Parameters (MRPs) are used as the attitude representation, as it allows a simple and convenient set of linearized rigid body attitude dynamics.

 ![system_response_plots_15degZ_-15degY_15degX_60sec](https://github.com/user-attachments/assets/ea759bfd-a6a1-472f-b0a4-f56c884c7c9d)

-#### Three Axis PID Controller Tuning for an Oscillatory Reference Trajectory
+#### Three Axis Attitude PID Controller Tuning for an Oscillatory Reference Trajectory
 The plot below shows a rigid body rotating about three axes with the same PD controller in the scenario above to control the rigid body to a desired oscillatory reference attitude trajectory with a 300s time period or 0.0033 Hz frequency.
 Modified Rodrigues Parameters (MRPs) are used as the attitude representation, as it allows a simple and convenient set of linearized rigid body attitude dynamics.

 ![system_response_plots_sine_reference_15degZ_-15degY_15degX_300secCycle](https://github.com/user-attachments/assets/cba6f799-f6d0-4b7e-83f7-158aae3eb37a)